 Don't Believe Your Tarot Reading!
 Here's Why...

 People who receive a tarot reading that contradicts what they hoped to hear often land on the same question: can I actually believe this?
-The honest answer is nuanced.
+The honest answer: it depends.
 Tarot is not a prediction machine that operates with scientific precision, but that does not make a reading worthless.
 Understanding what tarot can and cannot do helps you engage with it honestly, and take the useful parts without being misled by the limitations.

 The short answer: A tarot reading is worth taking seriously when the reader is skilled, the interpretation is thoughtful, and you approach the results with openness and critical thinking rather than either blind belief or reflexive dismissal.